-Warning: To avoid problems that could void your warranty, your SGI or other approved system support engineer (SSE) should perform all the set up, addition, or replacement of parts, cabling, and service of your SGI Altix ICE 8200 series system, with the exception of the following items that you can perform yourself:
+Warning: To avoid problems that could void your warranty, your SGI or other approved system support engineer (SSE) should perform all the setup, addition, or replacement of parts, cabling, and service of your SGI Altix ICE 8400 series system, with the exception of the following items that you can perform yourself:

-- Using your system console or network access workstation to enter commands and perform system functions such as powering on and powering off, as described in this guide. - Adding and replacing disk drives in optional storage modules used with your system and using the ESI/ops panel (operating panel) on optional mass storage.
+- Using your system console or network access workstation to enter commands and perform system functions such as powering on and powering off, as described in this guide. - Adding and replacing disk drives used with your system and using the ESI/ops panel (operating panel) on optional mass storage.